Transformation Functions

 2. Use the CTransformationLibrary API and C Transformation User Defined Functions API to build and compile a C transformation.

-To execute a C transformation in the controller:
+To execute a C transformation on the controller:

-1. Create or obtain a compiled C transformation.
+1. Create or get a compiled C transformation.

 2. Set up the C Transformation Configuration.

-3. Create motion programs using C Transformation AeroScript Functions.
+3. Create motion programs that use C Transformation AeroScript Functions.

 The C Transformation feature has these core design elements:

-• Performance Custom C code executes in the INtime RTOS and can operate at any Position Update Rate supported by the controller.
+• Performance Custom C code executes in real time on the controller and can operate at any Position Update Rate supported by the controller.

-• Parametrization A single defined transformation can specify up to 128 Properties, which are used to set up the transformation for multiple configurations.
+• Parametrization A single defined transformation can specify a maximum of 128 Properties, which are used to set up the transformation for multiple configurations.

 • Modularity

-• A C transformation is defined in a compiled .rsl file.
-This .rsl file can be copied to any system.
-Additionally, the same .rsl file can be reused by multiple configurations in the same system.
-This allows motion developers at Aerotech or an OEM to develop custom transformations for distribution to end users.
+• A C transformation is defined in a compiled library file.
+This library file can be copied to any system.
+Also, the same library file can be reused by multiple configurations in the same system.
+This lets motion developers at Aerotech or an OEM develop custom transformations for distribution to end users.

 • Controller Data Access You can access the data that follows directly from the C transformation.